teejaydub/grids/README.md

 Next to-dos:

 * Implement Sudoku constraints
+* Solve a simple puzzle that you can do with successive reduction only.

-* Regression test for loading the test Sudoku puzzle https://click.palletsprojects.com/en/7.x/testing/
+* Regression test for loading and solving the test Sudoku puzzle https://click.palletsprojects.com/en/7.x/testing/

 * Better input error handling
 	Its own exception type, with more helpful context and suggestions?
 * Allow interactive prompting for initial if it's not provided (or any other missing parameters?)